openaps/AndroidAPSdocs/docs/EN/Configuration/BG-Source.md

 ### If using G4 with OTG cable ('traditional' Nightscout)…<br>
 * If not already set up then download Nightscout Uploader app from the Play Store and follow instructions on [Nightscout](http://www.nightscout.info/wiki/welcome/basic-requirements).
-* In AndroidAPS Preferences enter your nightscout website and API secret.
+* In AndroidAPS Preferences enter your Nightscout website and API secret.
 * Select NSClient in ConfigBuilder (setting in AndroidAPS).

 ## For users of Libre with Bluetooth cap<br>